Skip to main content

 1. Chat with your lesson plan

 Keep the conversation going.
-Ask Monsha to revise sections, add new activities, differentiate lessons for different groups, or brainstorm fresh instructional ideas — all in a continuous thread, just like ChatGPT.
+Ask Monsha to revise sections, add new activities, differentiate for different groups, or brainstorm fresh instructional ideas — all in a continuous thread, just like ChatGPT.

 2. Edit and enhance